Andrew McCutchen Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.09 team ERA ranks 13th among all MLB pitching staffs.
+- The Cubs' 4.04 team ERA ranks 11th among all league pitching staffs.

-- The Cubs give up the fifth-fewest home runs in baseball (72 total, one per game).
+- Cubs pitchers combine to allow the fourth-fewest home runs in baseball (72 total, one per game).

-- The lefty last pitched on Thursday against the Pittsburgh Pirates, when he threw six innings, allowing five earned runs while giving up nine hits.
+- His last time out came on Friday against the Pittsburgh Pirates, when the righty went six innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.